 The supply curve is simply the supply schedule plotted on a graph.
-The graph has two axes.
-The vertical axis is price.
-The horizontal axis is output.
-In general, a supply curve slopes upward, from the lower left -- low price, low output -- to the upper right -- high price, high output.
+The graph has two axes, where the vertical axis is price and the horizontal axis is output.
+In general, a supply curve slopes upward, from the lower left – low price, low output – to the upper right – high price, high output.
 Contrast this with the classic demand curve, which slopes downward from the upper left to the lower right, reflecting how consumers buy more of something when the price is low and less when the price is high.

 The point where the supply and demand curves for a product intersect represents "equilibrium," the price at which the number of units consumers want to buy equals the number producers want to make.
 Next time you're in a store and see stacks and stacks of a particular product going unsold, say to yourself knowingly, "Somebody hasn't found price equilibrium yet."

 Understanding Price Taking